Question (character): Suicide Squad Vic Sage

-A second version of the Question appeared in the New 52's Suicide Squad (vol. 5) #1, with no ties to the version of the Question seen in Trinity War or Trinity of Sin.
-This version is Vic Sage, a government agent recruited from the private sector to co-run the Suicide Squad with Amanda Waller.
+A new version of Vic sage resurfaces as a government agent recruited from the private sector to co-run the Suicide Squad with Amanda Waller.
 Sage is a corrupt, amoral bureaucrat who sees the Suicide Squad serving as a go-to sabotage group; engaging in wetwork assignments against foreign corporate interests under the guise of regular super-villain carnage.
 He also seeks to "improve" the group; dismissive of Harley Quinn and Deadshot, he recruits Deathstroke and Joker's Daughter as their replacements.
 He also recruits Black Manta into the group too and alters his helmet so that every person he sees is Aquaman to motivate him into being a more prolific killer.
 Deathstroke and Joker's Daughter betray the team on their first mission headed by both Sage and Waller.
 Sage panics and attempts to kill the entire team to prevent the mutiny from exposing the Squad.
 Waller prevents this from happening and in response to his actions, Waller has Sage banished from having any active say over mission and membership selection.
 Sage responds by agreeing to work with a corrupt multi-national corporation, which seeks to exploit the new objectives of the team to eliminate business rivals and whistleblowers.
 Sage arranges for Waller to be demoted to field commander, forcing Waller and the team to go AWOL to get proof of Sage and his corporate backers' agenda.
 In the end, Waller agrees to give the multi-national corporation a pass in exchange for them betraying their patsy.
 Vic Sage is then arrested, but not before he murders Waller's assistant who tries to stop Sage from killing Waller after learning his corporate allies sold him out to save themselves.